Pre-Training

 • Target: mat

-This is harder than MLM because the model has less context (only the past), but it enables text generation.
+This is inherently harder than BERT’s Masked Language Modeling because the model has less context (it is blind to the future).
+However, this constraint is exactly what enables text generation.

 4. Encoder-Decoder: T5 (Seq2Seq)